- 1 INTRODUCTION:

 - Steps should be taken to modernize capital equipment.

-- Private investment should be encouraged to make investment in the capital-intensive sector.
+- Private investment should be encouraged to invest in the capital-intensive sector.

 - Easy finance should be made available to businesses engaged in large-scale industries.